Colt Detective Special: Ammunition

 Interest has arisen over the use of .38 Special +P ammunition in the Detective Special.

 In their more recent owners manuals, Colt authorized limited use of +P ammunition in steel-framed revolvers (including earlier versions) and after firing 2,000 to 3,000 rounds it is recommended that the firearm should be returned to the factory for a safety inspection.

 Many believe that this was due to potential liability rather than engineering requirements, as the standard pressure ammunition of previous decades was about the same chamber pressure as modern +P ammunition.

 SAAMI lowered the pressures in 1972.

 Variants

 Banker's Special

 One early variant based on the DS frame was the Colt Banker's Special.

 First produced in 1928, it was chambered in .38 Colt New Police (.38 S&W) and .22 Long Rifle.
 Few were made, particularly in .22LR caliber.

 The Banker's Special was popular with railway clerks, who often carried them on mail and parcel freight trains prior to World War II.

-During World War II production was discontinued, and the type was not revived following the war's end.
+During World War II, production was discontinued, and the type was not revived following the war's end.
+Total production of 35,000 included a few hundred guns with spurless hammers.